cslr/batmud-wallpaper/README.md

 BUGS:

 - wilderness backgrounds not supported
-- bat behaviour if batmud-pictures directory doesn't exist or if there are no background pictures.
+- bad handling of whereami if batmud-pictures directory doesn't exist or if there are no background pictures.